DeAlb0/panzoom/README.md

     - this sounds strange but feels more naturally like telling in which direction you would move your head
   - use the '+' and '-' key to enlarge or make it smaller = zoom in and out
   - press '*' or 'x' on the numeric keypad to return to default size and position
-  - press '/' to see the image in real size, even if that is too big for the window and requires panning to see everything
+  - press '/' or '&divide;' on the numeric keypad to see the image in real size, even if that is too big for the window and requires panning to see everything
   - use the enter key to leave full window mode